Jasess04/Covid-Data-Analysis/README.md

 Features Implemented

+Category 1:Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program.

 Category 2: Utilize External Data: Read data from an external file, such as text, JSON, CSV, etc, and use that data in your application.

 Category 3: Data Display: Visualize data in a graph, chart, or other visual representation of data.